 Gonorrhea is a

 sexually transmitted infection.
 That means it is spread through sexual contact.
 It does not always cause symptoms.

 Tests used to find a gonorrhea infection include:

 Nucleic acid amplification tests (NAAT).
 NAATs

-mediated amplification (TMA).
-These tests are very accurate and can be done
+germs.
+These tests are very accurate.
+They can be done

-either on a urine specimen or a sample of body fluid from the potentially
+on urine samples or samples of body fluid from the area where the infection is suspected.

 Gonorrhea culture.
-A gonorrhea culture is done on a
+This test is done on a

-sample of body fluid collected from the potentially infected area, such as the
+sample of body fluid collected from the area where the infection is suspected, such as the

 cervix, urethra, eye, rectum, or throat.
 The sample is combined with substances